Time is money.

 What’s the value of your time?

-Time management is always going to be a hot topic in the retailing sector.
+Retail time management is always going to be a hot topic in the retailing sector.
 There’s a myriad of time management systems you can deploy and probably a million business books dedicated to the subject.
 The key takeout is often a question: what is the value of your time?

 Realising the value of your time leads into knowing and taking decisions about the best ways of using that time.
 And, those are the decisions which will affect the direction your business takes now and in the future.
 We don’t have all the answers but hope these five strategies will be of use for your business.